Skip to main content

 To ensure the safety of all visitors onsite, when you arrive for your pre-booked parking slot, a member of our team will escort you through the gardens to your designated parking space.

-You will be asked to switch on your hazard lights, and a noise beacon will be used by The Inverness Castle team to maintain a safe environment for all visitors.
+You will be asked to switch on your hazard lights to maintain a safe environment for all visitors as you drive through the gardens.

 Your car keys will then be securely stored until you notify staff that you are ready to leave.
 At that time, a team member will escort you back through the gardens to your vehicle and assist with exiting the site.